-And while they’re your best asset, they’re also your biggest headache.
+And while they’re your best asset, they can also be your biggest headache.
 Employees can make or break a company.
 So how do you keep good employees around and incentivize efficient and good quality cleaning?

-If you get this right – you WILL succeed as a cleaning business.
+If you get this right – you WILL continue to succeed as a cleaning business.

-The most successful cleaning companies have their pay structure dialed in.
-They pay their employees JUST the right amount to make sure they’re wowing the client on every clean, and they’re employees are not milking the clock.
+Because the most successful cleaning companies have their pay structure dialed in.
+They pay their employees JUST the right amount to make sure they’re wowing the client on every clean, and there is enough margin to make profits.

-This article will show you exactly how to find the right amount to pay your employees.
+This article will show you exactly how to find the right amount to pay your team.

 There are three things you need to know to get your pay structure right: